silphid/jen/README.md

 # Wishlist

+- Support for versioning templates, allowing projects generated with a specific template version to use a specific version of bash scripts (useful for progressively evolving scripts without breaking older projects).
-- Add `jen which [script]` command
+- Add `jen which [script]` command to show absolute path to script that would be executed by `jen exec [script]`.
-- Auto-completion
+- Auto-completion for bash and zsh shells.
-- Way for overridding bin script to fallback/call-out to default implementation(?)
-- Allow marking prompt steps' variables as transient, which does not persist them to jen.yaml file (useful for variables scoped to some action).
-- Add reusable modules, including both templates and scripts (ie: scripts common to all go projects).
-- Add `jen confirm MESSAGE` command for scripts to use for confirming dangerous operations like uninstalling (the command returns either 0 or 1, depending on whether user responds Yes or No respectively).
 - Add `--dry-run` flag (automatically turns on `--verbose`?).
 - Add regex validation for `input` prompt.
-- Add more example templates, for go, node...
+- Add `jen confirm MESSAGE` command for scripts to use for confirming dangerous operations like uninstalling (the command would return exit code 0 or 1, depending on whether user responds Yes or No respectively).
 - Fix `choice` step to pre-select current value, if any.
+- Way for overridding bin script to fallback/call-out to default implementation(?)
+- Add reusable modules, including both templates and scripts (ie: scripts common to all go projects).